openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 When you disable the wiki application in your course, any existing articles remain in the edX- wide wiki, but the Wiki page is removed from your course pages.

-Additional details for configuring the wiki application can be found at 11.3.2 Configuring the wiki application.
+Additional details for configuring the wiki application can be found at :ref:`11.3.3.2 Configuring the wiki application<Wiki Configuration>`.

 .. _Enable Calculator: